Long-term experiment: In microbiology

 At the UK Centre for Astrobiology within The University of Edinburgh and at the Institute of Aerospace Medicine with the German Aerospace Centre, Charles Cockell and Ralf Möller established the "500-Year Microbiology Experiment" that started in July 2014 to study the loss of viability of desiccation-resistant bacteria over long periods.
 The experiment involves the study of vegetative bacteria (the extreme tolerant cyanobacterium, Chroococcidiopsis sp.) and spore-forming bacteria (Bacillus subtilis).

 The experiment comprises two oak wooden boxes containing duplicate samples, to be kept at the University of Edinburgh and the Natural History Museum.
 Every two years for the next 24 years, and thereafter every 25 years for the next 475 years, triplicate samples of both organisms contained within glass ampoules will be opened and the number of viable cells enumerated.
 The first time point was taken in 2014, and the last is intended to be taken on 30 June 2514.
 Within each box, the experiment is duplicated into a reduced and non-reduced background radiation experiment, with one set of samples being kept in a lead box to cut back background radiation, allowing the impact of radiation in combination with desiccation on viability to be studied over long periods.
 It was motivated by a desire to understand how microbes survive desiccation in deserts, rocks, permafrost and their potential survival in space.
 The destruction and pathways of degradation of biomolecules will also be studied.
 In addition to the core experiment, there are a variety of samples including dried agar plates and endoliths for investigation over long periods.

 One of the wooden boxes was delivered to the Natural History Museum on 27 February 2015, and will be curated within the cyanobacterial collection.

 In evolutionary biology

-The experiments of Richard Lenski on evolution of E. coli have been underway since 1988 for more than 50,000 generations.
+The E. coli long-term evolution experiment (LTEE), a study in experimental evolution initiated by Richard Lenski, has been underway since 1988 for more than 70,000 generations.
 Experiments with the evolution of maize under artificial selection for oil and protein content represent more years, but far fewer generations (only 65).

 The domesticated silver fox, an ongoing breeding program since 1959 with dramatic results.

 The "Dark Fly" experiment started by Syuichi Mori (Kyoto University) in 1954 studies evolution of common fruit fly reared in a constant dark room for 57 years (over 1400 generations).
 In 2012, the third successor of the experiment, Naoyuki Fuse, performed the full genome sequencing of the strain, and reported around 5% alterations from the wildlife strain.